 Where can I download raw wholesale pricing data?

-You can download indicative wholesale electricity data in CSV format on our Download Historical Pricing Data page.
-Files are updated daily so you can run your own analysis.
+Indicative wholesale electricity data in CSV format is available on our Download Historical Pricing Data page.
+Files refresh daily for custom analysis.

 What is demand response?